Chandni97/SmartHomeAutomation/README.md

 1. Navigate to the catalog and search for Visual Recognition under watson services.
 2. Create an instance of the same.
 3. On the left menu, navigate to service credentials and create new credentials.
-4. copy the apikey and paste it in the server.js file for the visual recognition server as shown below
+4. copy the apikey and paste it in the env file for the visual recognition server as shown below
 ```
-iam_apikey: 'API-KEY'
+VISUAL_RECOGNITION_IAM_APIKEY={your_visual_recognition_key}
 ```
 ## Create the node red flow for a dashboard